Suzuki rented out the New York streets of Universal Studios Orlando for their dealers to enjoy a private party at the amusement park.

 It is a fact that times are tight in the motorcycle industry these days, but the vibe at the 2012 Suzuki Dealer Meeting, held at the Orlando World Center Marriott Resort & Convention Center in Florida, gave us a vision of what to expect from Suzuki this year and into the future.
 Motorcycle sales may not be growing in leaps and bounds but it has shown a slight increase for Suzuki from 2010 – 2011.
 This year we don’t see the elimination of any Suzuki motorcycle models but instead are introduced to some additions and upgrades to many of its existing models.
 Suzuki showcased their updated 2012 Suzuki GSX-R1000 and unveiled their new Boulevard C50T Classic cruiser along with the new V-Strom Adventure models.

-Travis Pastrana and Ricky Carmichael pumped up the crowd to create excitement about what’s to come for 2012.
+Creating a positive buzz for dealers is the purpose of any dealer meeting and Suzuki’s efforts did just that when it came to showing dealer appreciation, presenting an executive plan and by simply offering a fun experience.
+Awards were handed out to top selling dealers and brand ambassadors such as Travis Pastrana and Ricky Carmichael pumped up the crowd to create excitement about what’s to come for 2012.
 Suzuki also flew out top athletes such as current AMA Supersport rider Elena Myers, Jordan Suzuki AMA Pro Superbikers Roger Lee Hayden and Ben Bostrom along with factory Suzuki motocross rider Brett Metcalfe.
 All the dealers attending had the opportunity to meet and get autographs from Suzuki’s top racing programs.
 Suzuki even took it to new heights and rented out the New York City section of Universal Studios Orlando allowing dealers and press to jump on all the rides and take in the amusement park attractions without large public crowds.

 Suzuki is focused on rebuilding its brand and uplifting dealer moral by coining the phrase “Way of Life” as part of its marketing efforts.
 Suzuki’s Senior Director of Motorcycle ATV/Marine, Larry Vandiver, presented marketing plans to expand existing dealer incentives and efforts to improve social media avenues that will improve sales and brand awareness.